facebookresearch/fairscale/docs/source/tutorials/layer_memory_tracking.rst

 Dedicated features to FSDP distributed training
 -----------------------------------------------

-When training a big model with `FullyShardedDataParallem`, you can use the `LayerwiseMemoryTracker` to track the amount of memory exchanged by FSDP to consolidate sharded layers:
+When training a big model with `FullyShardedDataParallel`, you can use the `LayerwiseMemoryTracker` to track the amount of memory exchanged by FSDP to consolidate sharded layers:

 .. code-block:: python